 A movie was released in 2010 called “Fat, Sick and Nearly Dead.”
-It is a documentary about an overweight man who decides to only drink juice for 60 days.
-Over that time he becomes a healthier person and loses a bunch of weight.
+It’s a documentary about an overweight man who decides to only drink juice for 60 days.
+Over that time, he becomes a healthier person and loses a bunch of weight.
 Can we expect the same results?

-If you want to start juicing, you will need to buy a lot of fruits and vegetables.
-You will need 2-3 medium oranges to make a 6 ounce glass of orange juice.
-Some items convert better than that, but you will need to obtain a large number of fresh fruits and veggies, which costs time as well as money to buy.
+If you want to start juicing, you’ll need to buy a lot of fruits and vegetables.
+You’ll need two or three medium oranges to make a six-ounce glass of orange juice.
+Some items convert better than that, but you’ll still need to obtain a large number of fresh fruits and veggies, which cost time and money to buy.

 Do the benefits outweigh the cost and time associated with juicing?
-Juicers can be anywhere from $75 to $500, and you will get what you pay for in general.
-Make sure you check reviews of the appliance before you purchase the unit.
-Fruits and vegetables aren’t expensive, but the costs can add up when you are buying enough to make a sufficient amount of juice.
+Juicers can be anywhere from $75 to $500, and as with most things, you’ll get what you pay for.
+Make sure you check reviews of the appliance before purchasing.
+Fruits and vegetables can be expensive, but the costs really add up when you’re buying enough to make a worthwhile amount of juice.